arangodb/release-test-automation/README.md

  - `--selenium` - specify the webdriver to be used to work with selenium (if)
  - `--selenium-driver-args` - arguments to the selenium browser - like `headless`
  - `--alluredir` - directory to save test results in allure format (default = allure-results)
- - `--clean-alluredir` - clean allure directory before running tests (default = True)
+ - `--clean-alluredir/--do-not-clean-alluredir` - clean allure directory before running tests (default = True)
  - `--[no-]ssl` use SSL (default = False)
  - `--use-auto-certs` use self-signed SSL certificates (only applicable when using --ssl)